Guide

 3. 03 Drafting the statements We prepare the balance sheet, income statement, statistical report and, where required, the notes to the financial statements.

-4. 04 Tax balance and return We compile the tax balance and prepare the tax return: for legal entities the PB1 and the PDP return, and for entrepreneurs with books the PB2 and the PPDG-1S return.
+4. 04 Tax balance and return We compile the tax balance and prepare the tax return: for legal entities the PB1 and the PDP return, together with the corporate income tax calculation, and for entrepreneurs with books the PB2 and the PPDG-1S return.

 5. 05 Filing and confirmation We file the financial statement with APR by 31 March, and the tax balance and return with the Tax Administration via the ePorezi portal within 180 days of the year-end, and provide you with confirmations of successful submission.